Graduates of our School Psychology program will be well-positioned for a rewarding career as certified school psychologist.

 - Become an effective communicator and collaborator

-Assistant Professor of Education Cheryl Maykel, Ph.D. is a nationally certified school psychologist with state certification in school psychology in New Hampshire and Massachusetts.
-Her current research interests are in the areas of mind-body health, childhood obesity andphysical activity, and classroom disruptive behavior.
+Associate Professor of Education Cheryl Maykel, Ph.D. is a nationally certified school psychologist with state certification in school psychology in New Hampshire.
+Her current research interests are in the areas of mind-body health, childhood obesity and physical activity, and classroom disruptive behavior.
 Widely published, articles on her research appear in the Journal of Applied School Psychology, the International Journal of School & Educational Psychology, and the Journal of Yoga and Physical Therapy, among many others.